 The Wales Institute of Social and Economic Research, Data & Methods (WISERD) draws together social science researchers from a number of disciplines including sociology, economics, geography, political science and many more.

-The Institute was established in 2008 and is based within the five Universities that make up the St David’s Day Group in Wales: Aberystwyth, Bangor, Cardiff, South Wales and Swansea.
+The Institute was established in 2008 and is based within five Universities in Wales: Aberystwyth, Bangor, Cardiff, South Wales and Swansea; working in partnership with other Universities UK wide.

 WISERD’s research programme encompasses a broad range of activities, from basic science to applied research projects.
 WISERD’s research is primarily focused on the Welsh economy and society, but in an essentially comparative context, across the UK and internationally.